Copyright 2010 by Morris Rosenthal - - contact info

 In the last couple years, my business has been steady and increasingly functions on autopilot, so I'm becoming obsessed with the next step.
 I wonder if I'm up to creating a larger business or entering a new field at this point in my life, especially without the fire in the belly that comes from a lack of steady meals.
 It seems there's a great desire in the world of business literature for books that describe how to earn more while doing less, soon they'll be promoting a ten minute work week and retirement at 40.
 So I'm already well past that retirement age, and what I really need is a way to remain busy and constructive without throwing up my hands and going back to work for somebody else just to fill the day.

 I hope you find my material about how to become gainfully self employed useful, and that you soon find yourself in a similar situation.
 If I can come up with a discipline for sole proprietors looking to take the next step, I'll certainly share it.
-I've just started working on a new website that may serve as a warning for what happens if you become too self sufficient - you can end up spending your life alone.

 This guide is in progress, feel free to contact me with questions or suggestions.